-This Official Statement has been prepared by the Virginia Public Building Authority to provide information on its Public Facilities Revenue Bonds, Series 2011A (the "2011A Bonds") and its Public Facilities Revenue Bonds, Series 2011B (Federally Taxable) (the "2011B Bonds" and together with the 2011A Bonds, the "2011 Bonds").
-Selected information is presented on this cover page for the user's convenience.
-To make an informed decision regarding the 2011 Bonds, a prospective investor should read this Official Statement in its entirety.
+This Official Statement has been prepared by the Commonwealth of Virginia to provide information on its General Obligation Bonds, Series 2011A-1 (Negotiated) (the "2011A-1 Bonds") and General Obligation Bonds, Series 2011A-2 (Competitive) (the "2011A-2 Bonds" and together with the 2011A-1 Bonds, the "Bonds").
+Selected information is presented on the cover page for the convenience of the user.
+To make an informed decision regarding the Bonds, a prospective investor should read this Official Statement in its entirety.